paulxjp/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 **wa**: percentage of CPU time spent waiting for I/O operations to complete.

 In the previous example, the load average is at 1.72.
-This is a two-CPU system, meaning that the system load is approaching full.
+This virtual machine is a two-CPU system, meaning that the system load is approaching full.

 You can verify this result if you notice the 15.2 percent idle CPU value.
 (In the `top` command output, the idle CPU value is shown before the **id** label.)